akeneo/pim-api-docs/content/filter.md

 /api/rest/v1/products?search={"name":[{"operator":"CONTAINS","value":"shirt","locale":"en_US","scope":"mobile"}]}
 ```

 Of course, you can combine as many filters as you want.
-The example below will get you the products with description starting with `Amazing` on the `en_US` locale and of red color.
+The example below will get you the products with description starting with `Amazing` on the `en_US` locale for the `ecommerce` channel, and of purple color.

 ```
-/api/rest/v1/products?search={"description":[{"operator":"STARTS+WITH","value":"Amazing","locale":"en_US"}],"color":[{"operator":"=","value":"red"}]}
+/api/rest/v1/products?search={"description":[{"operator":"STARTS+WITH","value":"Amazing","locale":"en_US","scope":"ecommerce"}],"main_color":[{"operator":"IN","value":["purple"]}]}
 ```

 You can even combine several filters on the same attribute.
-The example below will get you the products with not empty description on the `en_US` locale and empty description on the `fr_FR` locale.
+The example below will get you the products with not empty description on the `en_US` locale and empty description on the `fr_FR` locale for the `ecommerce` channel.

 ```
-/api/rest/v1/products?search={"description":[{"operator":"NOT+EMPTY","locale":"en_US"},{"operator":"EMPTY","locale":"fr_FR"}]}
+/api/rest/v1/products?search={"description":[{"operator":"NOT+EMPTY","locale":"en_US","scope":"ecommerce"},{"operator":"EMPTY","locale":"fr_FR","scope":"ecommerce"}]}
 ```

 ### `search_locale` query parameter